 2025 Auto Tariffs and Car Loan Costs: How 25% Import Taxes Affect Financing

 The implementation of 25% auto tariffs and car loan costs represents a fundamental shift in vehicle financing dynamics.
-According to the Budget Lab at Yale, these tariffs have added an average of $6,400 to the price of a new car, offsetting much of the benefit from lower interest rates.
+According to analysis by the Budget Lab at Yale, these tariffs have added an estimated average of approximately $6,400 to the price of a new car, offsetting much of the benefit from lower interest rates.

 Auto Loan Tariffs 2025 Timeline and Impact